Call of the Night

 Call of the Night (よふかしのうた, Yofukashi no Uta) is a Japanese manga series written and illustrated by Kotoyama.
-It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from August 2019 to January 2024.
-In North America, the manga is licensed for English release by Viz Media.
-An anime television series adaptation produced by Liden Films aired from July to September 2022 on Fuji TV's Noitamina programming block.
-A second season aired from July to September 2025.
+It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from August 2019 to January 2024, with its chapters collected in 20 tankōbon volumes.
+In North America, the manga is licensed for an English release by Viz Media.

+A 13-episode anime television series adaptation produced by Liden Films aired from July to September 2022 on Fuji TV's Noitamina programming block.
+A second 12-episode season aired on the same programming block from July to September 2025.

 In 2023, the manga won the 68th Shogakukan Manga Award for the shōnen category.

 Plot

-Unable to sleep or find true satisfaction in his daily life, Ko Yamori stops going to school and begins wandering the streets at night.
-He encounters a girl named Nazuna Nanakusa, a vampire who shows Ko the joys of being a night-walker.
-This results in Ko wanting to be a vampire as well, but in order to achieve his goal he must first fall in love with her.
+Unable to sleep or find genuine satisfaction in his daily life, Ko Yamori withdraws from school and begins wandering the streets at night.
+During one of his nocturnal outings, he encounters Nazuna Nanakusa, a vampire who introduces him to the appeal of life after dark.
+Ko becomes interested in becoming a vampire himself; however, to do so, he must first fall in love with her, as required by the transformation rules.